dading84/news-api/README.md

 # news-api

-I have created this news api project as a part of a skills bootcamp course, run by [Northcoders](https://northcoders.com/)
+I have created this news API project as a part of a skills bootcamp course, run by [Northcoders](https://northcoders.com/)

 View a live demo of the news-api here: https://dw-nc-news.herokuapp.com/api

+There is a front end project I completed to connect with this backend API.
+View the repository here: https://github.com/duncan-s-white/fe-nc-news

 ## Setup locally